 As ransomware and cyber-attacks become more sophisticated, the Cyber Incident Notification Act 2021 would help businesses protect their operations and disrupt ransomware from causing more damages.

 Apart from the support from government agencies, businesses must also create a robust cybersecurity framework to prevent cyber attacks and ransomware from the get-go.
-Because there isn’t a one-size-fits-all approach to cybersecurity, organisations must assess their needs and goals when designing a cybersecurity framework.
+Because there isn’t a one-size-fits-all approach to cybersecurity, organizations must assess their needs and goals when designing a cybersecurity framework.